 In a series of experiments conducted in September 1985 at Rice University by Kroto, Smalley, and Curl and their student coworkers James Heath, Yuan Liu, and Sean O’Brien, were able to confirm that carbon chains could be produced but also showed, serendipitously, that a hitherto unknown carbon species containing 60 atoms formed spontaneously in relatively high abundance and are arranged in a closed shell.
 C60, the smallest stable fullerene molecule, consists of 60 carbon atoms that fit together to form a cage, resembling the pattern of seams on a soccer ball.
 The molecule was given the name buckminsterfullerene, or buckyball, because its shape is similar to the geodesic domes designed by the American architect Buckminster Fuller.

 After the discovery of fullerenes, Smalley’s research focus turned to carbon nanotubes and the application of their extraordinary properties.
 In 1996, Smalley was appointed Director of the Center for Nanoscale Science and Technology (CNST) at Rice University.
 Also in 1996 Smalley, Curl, and Kroto shared the Nobel Prize in chemistry for their discovery of fullerenes.
 Earlier that same year Kroto was knighted by Queen Elizabeth II.
 Later in his career, Smalley became very passionate about energy and education.
 Richard E. Smalley died on October 28, 2005, aged 62.

-At yovisto, you can learn more about nanotechnology in the Segre Lecture by Prof. Dr. Mildred Desselhaus entitled ‘Why Are We So Excited About Carbon Nanostructures?’
+At yovisto academic video search, you can learn more about nanotechnology in the Segre Lecture by Prof. Dr. Mildred Desselhaus entitled ‘Why Are We So Excited About Carbon Nanostructures?’

 References and Further Reading: